 To get your permit to carry concealed, you will have to take another class and jump through another set of hoops, and any person giving that class will lead you through all the specific things you need to do.
 We will leave that to your instructor.
 Suffice it to say it is similar to the HQL.
 Bring your patience and your wallet if you want to get a concealed carry permit in Maryland.

 Handguns must be concealed.
 You cannot open carry in Maryland anymore.
-Believe it or not, that was legal before now.
-If you momentarily and inadvertently display it, you don’t violate the law.
+Believe it or not, that was legal before 2023.
+Most people had no idea.
+If you momentarily and inadvertently display your concealed gun, you don’t violate the law.

 (Personal rant 2: Please don’t test this and rile people up, which just leads to more regulations.
 Spend some money on a good concealable holster.
 Keep it hidden.
 Soccer moms don’t want to see your super cool Glock with the laser sights.
 They will complain to your local politicians, who will just make more laws you don’t like.
 Please be cool and keep your handgun well concealed.)

-(Personal rant 3: Also, don’t do things like this guy did – walking around with a rifle at a school bus stop.
+(Personal rant 3: Also, don’t do things like this guy did – walking around with a rifle at a school bus stop – trying to prove a point.
 Really?!
 You don’t live in Wyoming or Texas.
 You live in very suburbanized Maryland.
 Don’t rile people up asserting yourself.
 It won’t end well.)

 - Any private property (residence or business) that does not publicly post notice that it is OK to concealed carry.
 This means the default status for any private property is that it is not legal to carry on that property.